Ayo-Awe/todo_api_golang/readme.md

 ## 🛠️ Installation

-1. Clone the repository: `git clone https://github.com/your-username/your-repo.git`
+1. Clone the repository: `git clone https://github.com/Ayo-Awe/todo_api_golang.git`
-2. Navigate to the project directory: `cd your-repo`
+2. Navigate to the project directory: `todo_api_golang`
 3. Install the dependencies: `go get ./...`
 4. Set up the MySQL database and update the `.env` file with your database credentials.
 Depending on when you're reading this, there could be no .env file, you can edit the dsn in the database.go file
-5. Run the server: `go run server.go`
+5. Run the server: `go run app.go`

 ## 🛡️ Authentication